Luxury sports car giant Ferrari is set to expand crypto payment options to its European dealer network this month following its U.S. launch.

 “The entry into the European market follows the successful launch of this alternative payment system in the United States less than a year ago, to support dealers in better addressing the evolving needs of its clients,” the company said, adding that most dealers in the region have already adopted the solution or are in the process of doing so, according to Reuters.

-Ferrari partnered with BitPay as its cryptocurrency payment processor for the U.S. launch, accepting payments in bitcoin, ether and the USDC stablecoin, with crypto payments to dealers immediately converted into fiat currency to “protect them from price swings.”
+Ferrari partnered with as its cryptocurrency payment processor for the U.S. launch, accepting payments in , and the USDC , with to dealers immediately converted into fiat currency to “protect them from price swings.”

 However, it remains unclear which crypto payment processors Ferrari will use in Europe and other regions.

 In 2021, electric car manufacturer Tesla also began accepting payments in bitcoin.
-However, CEO Elon Musk subsequently suspended crypto payments for car purchases due to environmental concerns connected to bitcoin mining.
+However, CEO subsequently suspended crypto payments for car purchases due to environmental concerns connected to bitcoin .

 The Block reached out to Ferrari for comment.